EXPORT TRADE

 1. Exportation may be done inefficiently as the exporter may not be professionally sound enough to carry out exportation.

-3.It does not allow the exporter to be familiar with real export process and actual foreign market environment as most of the tasks are performed by intermediaries.
+3. It does not allow the exporter to be familiar with the real export process and actual foreign market environment as most of the tasks are performed by intermediaries.

-4. Sometimes these intermediaries (middlemen) perform exportation in efficiently which results to losses to the export firms.
-It makes the exporter busy in both production and actual selling which can
+4. Sometimes these intermediaries (middlemen) perform exportation inefficiently which results in losses to the export firms.
+It makes the exporter busy in both production and actual selling which can lead to inefficiency and diseconomies of scale.

 Advantages of indirect export

-1. High degree of assistance is attained in the process of export from professional export intermediaries hence more success in export business.
+1. High degree of assistance is attained in the process of export from professional export intermediaries, hence more success in export business.

-2. There is high possibility of establishing and increasing the size of foreign markets through using various intermediaries.
+2. There is a high possibility of establishing and increasing the size of foreign markets through using various intermediaries.

 Disadvantages of indirect exportation